Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-10-Conduct-Configure-Safe-breach-simulation.md

 1. Click on **Done**.

-1. Back on **Attack simulation training** page notice newly created Simulation.
+1. Back on the **Attack simulation training** page notice the newly created Simulation.

      ![](../media/lab10-image-18.png)